-- Link the new GPO to Domain Controller → Go to "Group Policy Management" → Right-click the defined OU → Choose "Link an Existing GPO" → Choose the GPO that you’ve created.
+- Link the new GPO to an OU: Go to "Group Policy Management" → Right-click the OU → Choose "Link an Existing GPO" → Choose the GPO you created.

-- Force the Group Policy update by going to "Group Policy Management" → Right-click the defined OU → Click on "Group Policy Update".
+- Apply your change by forcing a Group Policy update: Go to "Group Policy Management" → Right-click the OU → Click "Group Policy Update".

-- Open Event Viewer and search Security log for event ID’s 5136 (Directory Service Changes category).
+- To review Group Policy changes, open the Event Viewer and search the Security log for event ID 5136 (the Directory Service Changes category).

 - Run Netwrix Auditor → Navigate to “Reports” → Expand the “Active Directory” section → Go to “Group Policy Changes” → Select “All Group Policy Changes” → Click “View”.

-Group Policy-related log events are recorded to the security log on your domain controller.
-By reviewing Group Policy-related logs with the help of native tools, IT administrators can determine who made changes to Group Policy and when and where each change happened.
-However, native auditing tools don’t show critical details such as the name of the Group Policy that was changed and the type of action that was performed.
-To ensure that no aberrant activity slips past your radar, you need additional software that provides more insight into Group Policy modifications.
+Group Policy-related events are recorded in the security log on the Microsoft Windows Server domain controller.
+By reviewing these logs, IT administrators can audit changes to Group Policy.
+However, although native auditing tools show when and where each change happened, they don’t provide critical details, such as the name of the Group Policy that was changed and the type of action that was performed.
+To ensure that no aberrant activity slips past your radar, you need additional software that provides more insight into changes to your Group Policy settings.

-Netwrix Auditor for Active Directory delivers complete visibility into what’s going on in your Active Directory, including the detailed information you need about changes to Group Policy.
-By analyzing Group Policy-related logging information, the application provides not only the basic information available using native auditing tools, but also key details such as the name of the Group Policy that was changed, the type of change performed, and the before and after values.
-Getting this information from Group Policy logs enables IT admins to fully understand Group Policy modifications and thereby mitigate the risk of misuse of sensitive data.
+Netwrix Auditor for Active Directory delivers complete visibility into what’s going on in your Active Directory, including detailed audit reports about changes to Group Policy.
+The application provides not only the basic information available using native auditing tools, but also critical details such as the name of the Group Policy that was changed, the type of change performed, which user made the change, and the before and after values.
+Having this information enables IT admins to fully understand Group Policy modifications so they can mitigate the risk of misuse of sensitive data and ensure compliance.